 William returned to Hythe and lived with Robert, as had their parents and siblings before them, in the house at 40 High Street, but they did not give up the house in Grosvenor Square and were still listed as ratepayers for several more years, until William bought a house at Hyde Park .
 He, at least, still had business interests in London.
 He was chairman of the Apollo Theatre in London, and had a financial interest in two Birmingham theatres, but still had local interests and established the Metropole Laundry in Hythe.
 It serviced both the Imperial and the Metropole Hotels and provided employment for many Hythe women.
 The laundry’s steam whistle blew promptly at a quarter to eight each morning to summon them to work.

+The brothers were always immaculately dressed with either black waistcoats and pin-striped trousers or white waistcoats with a red carnation, and always a king-sized cigar on hand.
 Both Robert and William now involved themselves in local politics.
 Their brother Henry had, like his father, been three times mayor of Hythe.
 Robert was mayor, too, in 1911.
 But it was William’s mayoralty during World War One which had the greatest impact.

 William in mayoral robes and chain